qasimahmed06/DSA_Assignment_1/README.md

 - There can be no negative numbers in any node of the linked list.

 ### Challenges faced
-- No node of the linked list can hold a value greater than 4294967295
+- No node of the linked list can hold a value greater than 4,294,967,295.
+- I had to use `unsigned long` instead of `long`.
+	- This is because a `long` holds negative values as well.
+	- As we assumed there will be no negative values in our list, we used an `unsigned long`.
+ 	- This gives us double the positive values that can be used.
 - Writing this README was a challenge in and of itself.
 - `1ULL` for binary shift was giving an error.
 	- This was due to type limitations.
  	- I fixed this by multiplying with 2^32
+- My program does not have a way to tell if a number less than 1,000,000,007 is prime.
+	- The program could be modified by including implementation of this for a more universal prime number checker.

 ### Output

-//TODO add unsigned long for 2^32 instead of 2^16
-					Type Name	Bytes	Range of Values
-					long	4	-2,147,483,648 to 2,147,483,647
-					unsigned long	4	0 to 4,294,967,295

-//TODO add that can't tell if prime below [find yourself] but could modif prgram to include more implementation of smaller primes for a more universal prime number checker